sprintcube/docker-compose-lamp/README.md

 ### Configuration Variables

-There are following configuration variables available and you can customize them by overwritting in your own `.env` file.
+There are following configuration variables available and you can customize them by overwriting in your own `.env` file.

----

-#### PHP
+### PHP

----

 _**PHPVERSION**_

 Is used to specify which PHP Version you want to use.
-Defaults always to latest PHP Version.
+Defaults always to the latest PHP version.

 _**PHP_INI**_

-Define your custom `php.ini` modification to meet your requirments.
+Define your custom `php.ini` modification to meet your requirements.

----
+_**PHP_LOG_DIR**_

+This will be used to store PHP logs.
+The default value for this is `./logs/php`.

-#### Apache
+### Apache

----

 _**DOCUMENT_ROOT**_